 Breakfast Bowl

-Like Jimmy Dean's Breakfast Bowls, but better!
+Like Jimmy Dean's Breakfast Bowls, but keto!

 A hand taking out a forkful of scrambled eggs from a white bowl.